lamisgosu11/Tiki-Review-Classifier/README.md

 Further information on deploying this on a live or release system is available (web UI).
 Discusses the most important branches, the pipelines they activate, and how to keep the database up to date (if anything special). <br />
 By far, the classifier performs admirably on the product, which is books (maybe because Tiki is an ecommerce site that sold most books).

-## Additional Documentation and Acknowledgments

-* Project folder on the server:
-* Credit for the dataset: Kaggle user: LAKSHMIPATHI N (https://shorturl.at/aiqxS)

-## References